DigitalPublishingToolkit/NN09/md/10Rules.md

 coordinate and perform seat reservations.
 This system turned out to be a great success, and travel agents started using it to book flights for various airlines.
-SABRE can be seen as one of the first digitized networked platforms, and all sorts of travel agencies and airlines joined the system and began carrying out their reservations over the platform too.
+SABRE can be seen as one of the first digitized networked platforms.

 Then, in 1983, it was revealed that the flight reservation algorithms were manipulated in such a way as to favor American Airlines flights.
-For instance, even if an AA flight was entered into the system later than others, it was displayed at the top of the list – and travel agents tended to mainly observe the topmost entries, just like Google users do today.
+For instance, even if an AA flight was entered into the system later than others, it was displayed at the top of the list – and travel agents tended to mainly notice the topmost entries, just like Google users do today.
 Additionally, special offers or discounts from competitors were simply censored out of the system.
 In the US Congress inquiry into the allegations in 1983, Bob Crandall, president of American Airlines,